BetforBetter/Smart-Interviews-using-Artificial-Intelligence/README.md

 # Smart Interviews using AI

-It is an online interview system where the system analyzes the personality traits of the candidates with the help of facial emotion recognition and speech emotion recognition.
+This is an online interview system which analyzes the personality traits of the candidates with the help of facial emotion recognition and speech emotion recognition.

 ## Screenshots